mlanza/ai-literacy/201/12-cloning-yourself.md

 You copy that list into a markdown file:
 `/Documentation/Artifacts/role-guide-style.md`

 Now, when you start the Triage Lead Guide next week, you don’t have to re-coach the model from scratch.
-You drop that file into your prompt, and the AI picks up where you left off.
+You drop that file into your prompt in ChatGPT, and the AI picks up where you left off.
 Your guidance becomes portable.
 Your standards become repeatable.

 And when you make new corrections—when you catch something the AI missed—you add those notes, regenerate the list, and update the file.
 The artifact evolves.
 You’re not just capturing decisions—you’re curating a reusable asset.

 This is what cloning yourself actually looks like.
 Not a perfect replica of your thinking, but a growing library of artifacts that lets the model perform like someone who’s been trained by you, coached by you, and guided by your values.

+---

+### Not Just Good Prompting — This Is Cloning

+Let’s be clear: **you haven’t just prompted well**.
+You’ve done something more strategic.
+You’ve taught the model how to work like you do—and then captured that guidance so it can be reused.
+That’s the heart of cloning.

+The checklist the model produced isn’t just a summary.
+It’s an artifact.
+A portable, repeatable spec that now holds your standards.
+When you paste it into a future prompt, you're not starting over—you’re *reloading your judgment*.
+That’s the difference.

+Cloning isn’t about getting perfect results in one prompt.
+It’s about building **tools from your preferences**, then deploying those tools again and again.

+> Good prompting is reactive.
+> Cloning is cumulative.

+You’re not just adjusting responses—you’re **building a system of thought** the model can carry forward.

+---

+### Yes, You’re Still in the Loop—And That’s the Point

+Now, you might be wondering: if I’m still directing every step—telling the model when to switch roles or apply a guide—have I really cloned myself?

+Yes.
+Because you’re doing more than prompting.
+You’re **orchestrating a process**.
+You’re managing the handoffs, wearing one hat at a time, and running each part of your thinking like a solo production team.

+And that’s exactly where you should be right now.

+Because if you can understand how to break the process apart and run it manually—**as a series of deliberate, structured exchanges inside ChatGPT**—then you’re already on the path to automation.
+You're already learning which parts could be wired together later.
+Which connections are stable.
+Which specs are strong enough to stand on their own.

+The shift from manual to automatic doesn’t start with agents.
+It starts with *you*, running the playbook by hand.
+Building clarity.
+Testing the steps.
+Proving that your standards can travel from one stage to the next.

+Later—yes—you could string those roles together.
+Hand off one AI’s output to another.
+Add conditional logic, review gates, even tool access.
+But that’s orchestration.
+That’s 301 material.

+Right now, you’re doing something just as powerful: **training your system, one reusable spec at a time—right in the chat**.

+---

 ### Now Scale It: What a Pro Team Looks Like